melindaleung/Ames-Iowa-Housing-Dataset/Kaggle/README.md

 2. I used a cross-validated grid search to refine my models and then prepared a learning curve for each attribute.

-3. I performed a principal component analysis on the original training data to create principal component features.
-Using this new principal component features, I repeated steps 1 and 2.
+3. I used the top performing model on the test set and submitted my results on Kaggle.

 ### Folders